+Airtime is typically traded on a Cost Per Thousand (CPT) model, which in layman’s terms means the price of reaching one thousand pairs of eyeballs.
 TV advertising costs are generally lower than they used to be due to the explosion in the number of channels available to viewers.
-Armed with over 300 portals to niche interest groups and demographics, television advertisers can now target audiences with unprecedented accuracy and cost-efficiency.
-Airtime is typically traded on a Cost Per Thousand (CPT) model, which in layman’s terms translates to the price of reaching one thousand viewers.
+Armed with over 300 access points to niche interest groups and demographics, television advertisers can now target audiences with unprecedented accuracy and cost-efficiency.

 The peak time-slots, on the other hand, command large evening audiences – increasing the costs of advertising on TV as a result.
 Consequently, daytime is often regarded as the domain of Direct Response strategies, while peak is seen as prime real estate for branding activity.
 Though really, TV is both of these at all times.